 In the RW Lab, we used a hydrostatic head tester to check how waterproof the trousers were.
 The machine measures the water penetration resistance of fabrics and seams, allowing us to put each brand’s waterproofing claims to the test.

-The remaining options on our list have been selected by the RW editors, based on their own experiences and expertise.
+The remaining options on our list have been selected by the RW editors, based on their own experiences, testing and expertise.

 Keela Lightning Trousers, Unisex

-Our panel gave these a big thumbs up in the comfort stakes, with most testers being won over by their fit and waterproof creds, as well as keeping them at a consistent temperature.
-If you’re on the shorter side and struggle to find gear that fits, these could be for you; one 5ft 3in tester found them a perfect length (they’re available in short, medium or long).
-One word of warning: while we loved the design, the pockets are only sealed with a popper, so water may get in if you’re stuck in a heavy downpour.
+Our panel gave these a big thumbs up in the comfort stakes, with most testers won over by their fit and waterproof creds, as well as keeping them at a consistent temperature.
+If you’re on the shorter side and struggle to find gear that fits, these could also be for you; one 5ft 3in tester found them a perfect length (they’re available in short, medium or long).

 Montane Men’s Minimus Waterproof Pants